joebb97/joebb-website-source/content/_index.md

 # Welcome!
 ---

 My name is Joseph Buiteweg (pronounced _byu-te-weg_), but I go by Joey.
 I'm a Software Engineer and Musician from Ann Arbor, Michigan, and I am passionate about **systems software** and **security**.

-My main interests lie in any of the intersections of Computer Security, Embedded Systems, Web Systems, Distributed Systems, and Networking.
+I developed these passions while completing a Bachelor's in Computer Engineering and Master's in Computer Science from the University of Michigan.